Amin-MAG/My-Notes/ObjectOrientedDesign.md

 Components use the API to interact and communicate with this component, So any changes in this component shouldn’t break the others (If the APIs are designed perfectly).

-We kinda limit the interaction between components.
+We kind of limit the interaction between components.

 ## DRY

-Against of Copy-Paste programming.
+Against copy-paste programming.
 Don’t Repeat Yourself!

 - It’s difficult to apply changes to the code
 - Makes terrible bugs